sjtalkar/milestone2_waterwells_deepnote/doc/project_notes/xgboost_learning.md

 #### STEP 1

-    1. Start with extremely weak learner (F1(x)) Say it is the mean. of the y targets
+    1. Start with extremely weak learner (F1(x)) Say it is the mean of the y targets
     2. This is the initial prediction.
     3. The residuals (sum of difference of each data point from the mean(the current mode) line) show how good or bad this initial prediction is.